uschwartz/nucMACC/README.md

 * For large reference genomes the pipeline requires at least 32 GB memory and default settings allocate 45 GB memory to demanding processes.
 Memory usage can be adjusted using the option `--high_memory` or directly in the [`nextflow.config`](https://www.nextflow.io/docs/latest/basic.html).
 * The pipeline requires paired-end sequencing data
 * Bowtie2 index of reference genome, reference genome in fasta format and the length of the mappable genome.
+* For details about the GTF file format required for TSS plots, see the documentation of [`deeptools computeMatrix`](https://deeptools.readthedocs.io/en/develop/content/tools/computeMatrix.html).
+For further customisation of TSS plots we recommend direct use of the deepTools package and the bigwig files provided by the pipeline.

 ### Installation
 You can obtain the pipeline directly from GitHub: